trilioData/triliovault-cfg-scripts/juju-charms/README.md

 1. TrilioVault appliance should be up and running before deploying the bundle.

-2. Edit the bundle trilio_test_bundle.yaml to provide config options as below:
+2. Edit the bundle trilio_test_bundle.yaml or trilio_overlay_bundle.yaml to provide config options as below:

     For trilio-horizon-plugin: